 In addition, where the asset is used for business purposes in the United Kingdom through a UK branch or agency, any gains are also subject to UK CGT.
 There are also special rules for income and capital gains tax where a person has become non-UK resident but returns to the United Kingdom within, broadly, five years.

-If an individual is resident but not domiciled in the United Kingdom, their non-UK investment income and capital gains are generally only taxed if they are remitted to the United Kingdom.
+If an individual is resident but not domiciled (and not deemed domiciled) in the United Kingdom, they can elect for the remittance basis of taxation, in which case their non-UK investment income and capital gains are only taxed if they are remitted to the United Kingdom.
 This is an area of the UK tax regime that has been considerably modified over the last few years and is covered in more detail below.

 Personal income tax rates

 Income tax is charged at graduated rates, with higher rates of income tax applying to higher bands of income.
 Tax is charged on total income (from all earned and investment sources) less certain deductions and allowances.
-This net amount is usually referred to as an individual's taxable income.
+The main allowance is the personal allowance, which is GBP 12,500 in 2019/20 (GBP 11,850 2018/19).
+Most individuals can claim a personal allowance, unless they are claiming the remittance basis (see below) or their income is over GBP 100,000.
+The net amount after allowances is usually referred to as an individual's taxable income.
 The graduated rates of income tax vary slightly depending on whether the income is from earnings or investments.